-Canada donates 500 bullet-proof jackets, helmets to KP Police
+Canada donates 500 bullet-proof jackets, helmets to KP police

 The assistance is being delivered under an agreed framework between the government of Pakistan and the UNODC for enhancing the criminal justice response to effectively counter the threats of terrorism and other related crimes.

+Our contribution is designed to allow greater mobility and safety of counter-terrorism officials and support investigation and the judicial process.”

-The law minister and information minister welcomed the assistance and thanked UNODC for the continued support to the province by providing technical assistance to criminal justice agencies.
+The law minister and information minister welcomed the assistance and thanked UNODC for the continued support to the province by providing technical assistance to criminal justice agencies in overcoming the challenges posed by transnational organised crime and terrorism.
+“We look forward to continuing working in collaboration with our international partners in delivering tailor-made technical support and assistance to Khyber Pakhtunkhwa based on their priorities and needs,” added the UNODC country representative.

 PESHAWAR: Canadian High Commissioner Wendy Gilmour on Tuesday hand over 500 bulletproof vests and helmets to Khyber Pakhtunkhwa Police.